FadeCandy - Dithering USB-Controlled Driver for RGB NeoPixels

 Product Images and Video

-This collaboration between Adafruit & Micah from Scanlime, we are excited to introduce Fadecandy, a NeoPixel driver with built in dithering, that can be controlled over USB.
-For every FadeCandy sold Micah from Scanlime is paid, support Micah's work!
+This collaboration was between Adafruit & Micah from Scanlime, Fadecandy, a NeoPixel driver with built in dithering, that can be controlled over USB.
+For every FadeCandy sold Micah from Scanlime was paid, Micah's work can be supported on Patreon (Adafruit Patreon sponsored from 2017 to 2020).
+Adafruit emailed Micah multiple times for possible updates or status of the project, but has not heard back since 2018.

 - Firmware that uses unique dithering and color correction algorithms to raise the bar for quality while getting out of the way of your creativity.